FavoredFortune/ui-challenge-2/LAB.md

 This exercise is to give you some hands-on experience working with sprites in a very common use-case: custom styling of form elements.

-The instructions on the comp page say to do the styling with JavaScript; it is recommended that you work out the basics of the styling in CSS, ACP it, then refactor to having JS do the styling.
-Why do the styling with JS?
-Well, that's the challenge!
+The instructions on the comp page say to do the styling with JavaScript; That is no longer needed.
+Do this challenge using only CSS and HTML.

 ---